Kellogg School of Management

-The Kellogg School of Management at Northwestern University (also known as Kellogg) is the business school of Northwestern University, a private research university in Evanston, Illinois.
-Founded in 1908, Kellogg is one of the oldest and most prestigious business schools in the world.
-Its faculty, alumni, and students have made significant contributions to fields such as marketing, management sciences, and decision sciences.
+The Northwestern University Kellogg School of Management (branded as Northwestern Kellogg) is the graduate business school of Northwestern University, a private research university in Evanston, Illinois.
+It was founded in 1908.

 History

 Early history (1908–1950)

 The school was founded in 1908 as Northwestern University's School of Commerce.
 It offered a part-time evening program.
 It was a founding member of the Association to Advance Collegiate Schools of Business, that sets accreditation standards for business schools.
 The school played a major role in helping to establish the Graduate Management Admission Test.
 Also, researchers associated with the school have made contributions to fields such as marketing and decision sciences.
 For instance, Walter Dill Scott, a pioneer in applied psychology, helped establish some of the earliest advertising and marketing courses in the first decade of the twentieth century.
 He went on to serve as president of Northwestern University from 1920 to 1939.
 More recently, Philip Kotler and Sidney J. Levy's groundbreaking 1969 Journal of Marketing article, "Broadening the Conception of Marketing," laid the foundations for a greatly expanded understanding of marketing.
 Similarly, Kotler's Marketing Management text has played a key role in deepening the field's scholarship.

 In 1919, Ralph E. Heilman, a Northwestern graduate with a doctorate from Harvard, was appointed the dean of the school.
 And in the next year, the school launched a graduate program leading toward the Master of Business Administration degree, drawing nearly 400 students in its first two years.

-In 1939, Homer Vanderblue became the fifth dean of the school.
-During immense resource shortages caused by World War II, Dean Vanderblue kept the school functioning and led it through its transition from technical specialization toward a broader managerial education.